endpointservices/mps3/docs/JSON_merge_patch.md

 merge(a, a) = a
 ```

-This is extremely useful for making network communication fault tolerant to network disconnects.
-It is safe for a player to retransmit if they are unsure that the server received the update, as applying the same update twice is safe.
+This is useful for making network communication fault-tolerant to network disconnects.
+It is safe to retry if they are unsure that the server received the update, as applying the same update twice is safe.

 ### The identity patch is `undefined`